Plexus-Notes/ADA/README.md

 Ada's community will be less forceful.
 And so, we aim to be more mature & "loving developer-parents."

-Cheers to a world with open autonomous digital agents (ADAs)—
+Cheers to a world with open and loving ADAs,

+Davey

 ———
 ## Ways to help